magnolia-sre/terraform-fastly-cdn-service/examples/README.md

   ttl             = 60
 }
 ```
-Once you have parameterized the `terraform-fastly-module` execute the following commands to deploy it:
+Once you have parameterized the `terraform-fastly-service` execute the following commands to deploy it:

 ```
  terraform init